audulus/docs/nodes.md

 `Module Output = 1`

 ...and so on.
 If you understood that, then great!
 You'll be able to use that knowledge in your designs.
 If you didn't understand, don't worry.
-If you ever come across a situation where you are using feedback and something seems to work at first, but when you close and reenter the patch, it no longer works, that means you just need to play around with inserting the FeedbackDelay node at different points within your feedback loop to see what works.
+If you ever come across a situation where you are using feedback and something seems to work at first, but when you close and reenter the patch, it no longer works, that just means you need to play around with inserting the FeedbackDelay node at different points within your feedback loop to see what works.

 What happened was when you were putting it together, Audulus put the feedback delay in the correct position.
-But when you reopened the patch, the feedback delay jumped to another spot where it no longer works.
+But when you reopened the patch, the feedback delay reset and jumped to another spot where it no longer works.

 And of course, if you're having trouble with a patch that uses feedback, you can always put your question to the community at the Audulus forum!